 Postgraduate Certificate in Cognitive Behavioural Therapy

-Students who pass three core modules at Level 7 and accrue 60 credits, Core module must include CBT: Therapeutic and Reflective Skills and CBT: Theory and Knowledge, and one of the following: CBT for Common Emotional Disorders or CBT for Complex Disorders or CBT: Working with Difference and Diversity.
+Students who pass three core modules at Level 7 and accrue 60 credits, Core module must include CBT: Therapeutic and Reflective Skills and CBT: Theory and Knowledge, and one of the following: CBT for Common Emotional Disorders, CBT for Complex Disorders or CBT: Working with Difference and Diversity.

 Arrangements for promoting reflective learning and personal development

 The concepts of reflective learning, practice and personal development are important components of the professional identity of cognitive behavioural therapy, and as such form key features of the course.
 Developing skills in reflecting on practice are integrated into the curriculum, learning and assessment.
-For example, in ‘reflective practice groups’ (CBT: Therapeutic and Reflective Skills), as well as reflective presentation (CBT: Theory and Practice).
-Further students are expected to make use of Cognitive Behavioural Therapy skills assessment measures such as the CTS-R to assess application of skills in practice.
+For example in ‘reflective practice groups’ (CBT Therapeutic and Reflective Skills), as well as reflective presentation (CBT Theory and Practice).

 Many of the forms of coursework used on the programme include sections in which students are required to reflect on their learning and identify future development needs.
 Students are also required to keep a reflective log throughout their time on the course in order to ensure that they develop strong practical skills in reflection as part of their development.
 This process is also formalised within individual reviews and appraisals between students and staff, through which progress is formally monitored and evaluated.